DiabloRex/HiC-Pro-Improved/README.md

 ### Current update (by DiabloRex):
 1. Added Compression to intermediate fastq files, reduce disk consumption!
 (Installation tested!
 Not Tested for running now!)
 2. Parallel reads pairing process
 3. Parallel map building and ice normalization.
-No of working instance is controled by N_BUILD_MATRIX in config file.
+Number of working instance is controled by N_BUILD_MATRIX in config file.

 ### An optimized and flexible pipeline for Hi-C data processing